What is lymphoedema?

 How the lymphatic system works

 Proteins can also move out of the capillaries and the lymph carries them back to the bloodstream.
-It also drains waste and harmful substances away from body tissues, including bacteria, viruses and bits of old cells.
+It also drains waste and harmful substances away from body tissues.
+These include bacteria, viruses and bits of old cells.

 Lymph nodes filter the lymph.
-They also make and store white blood cells that circulate around the body and help fight infections.
+They also make and store white blood cells that circulate around the body.
+White blood cells help fight infections.

 The lymph vessels join up into 2 main lymphatic ducts.
 These are both in the chest.
 They are: